complexvariables/ComplexRegions.jl/docs/src/numbers.md

 ```@example examples
 Complex.(ans)
 ```

-*(The following feature was added most recently and may have rough edges.
-Please report any issues.)*

 In addition, the package supports different floating-point types underlying any of the complex number types.
 This means you can use `BigFloats` or [`DoubleFloats`](https://github.com/JuliaMath/DoubleFloats.jl) to get higher precision.